crest-summit/summit-email-templates/proposal/admin/link_notice.md

 Subject: [Summit] LINK Notice for ${proposal.identifier}

-You are receiving this notice because proposal ${proposal.identifier} involves sponsor or prime sponsor associated with the "LINK" keyword.
+You are receiving this notice because ${proposal.activityType} ${proposal.identifier} involves sponsor or prime sponsor associated with the "LINK" keyword.

 * Work Label: ${proposal.name}
 * Type of Work: ${proposal.activityType}